 Expats living in the DRC for a longer period could be housed in a secure gated complex.
 These are essentially gated areas with standalone houses, townhouses and apartments.
 Residents may also have access to shared amenities, such as a swimming pool and garden.

-Gated compounds that offer exclusive and high-end accommodation will be pricey.
-Fortunately, this type of housing is generally provided and paid for by an expat's employer.
+Gated compounds that offer exclusive, high-end accommodation will be pricey.
+Fortunately, an expat's employer generally provides and pays for this type of housing.

-Safety is a major concern when searching for accommodation in the DRC, in some areas more than others.
+Safety is a major concern when searching for accommodation in the DRC, more so in some areas than others.
 Burglaries and other petty crimes are common in Kinshasa, while conflict continues to plague the eastern provinces.
-So, it's recommended that expats seek secure accommodation, preferably within a gated expat compound with 24/7 guards and access control.
+Seek secure accommodation, preferably within a gated expat compound with 24/7 guards and access control.

 Houses

-Expats may also move into a standalone house.
-These properties generally have walls around them, and expats are encouraged to explore safety and security measures.
+Standalone houses are also available in the DRC.
+These properties typically have walls around them, and expats are encouraged to explore safety and security measures.

 Furnished vs unfurnished

-Both furnished and unfurnished accommodation is available in Kinshasa, although furnishings may still be quite minimal in homes marketed as 'furnished'.
-The quality of the furniture could also be hit and miss, so it's worth checking this when signing a lease agreement.
+Although furnishings may still be quite minimal in homes marketed as 'furnished', both furnished and unfurnished accommodation is available in Kinshasa.
+The furniture quality could also be hit-and-miss, so it's worth checking this when signing a lease agreement.

 Finding accommodation in the DRC

-Many expats in the DRC will have the support of an employing company when looking for a place to live.
-Whether the organisation pays for and provides a property, they will be a good point of reference when starting the househunt.
+As an expat working in the DRC, you'll likely have your employer's support when looking for a place to live.
+Often, the organisation pays for and provides property – but even if they don't, they will be a good point of reference when starting the house hunt.

-Online forums and property listings on portals such as IMCogno and 9flats.com are also helpful.
-Bear in mind that prospective tenants could negotiate the cost of the property to get a better deal than what is listed online.
+Online forums and property listings on portals such as IMCongo and DRC Properties are also helpful.
+Negotiations are common in the DRC, so prospective tenants may be able to leverage their skills to get a better deal than what is listed online.

-Going through a real-estate agent is also often recommended.
-These professionals can help new arrivals find a property in the DRC that suits their budget, lifestyle and preferences.
+It is also frequently recommended that new arrivals go through a real estate agent.
+These professionals can help new arrivals find a property in the DRC that suits their budget, lifestyle, and preferences.

 Renting accommodation in the DRC